datafold-dev/datafold/README.rst

 this is:

 * `NumPy <https://numpy.org/>`_
    The data structure ``PCManifold`` in *datafold* subclasses from NumPy's ``ndarray`` to model a point cloud sampled on a manifold.
 A ``PCManifold`` is associated with a ``PCManifoldKernel`` that describes the data locality and hence the geometry.
 NumPy is used throughout *datafold* and is the default for numerical data and algorithms.

 * `pandas <https://pandas.pydata.org/pandas-docs/stable/index.html>`_
    *datafold* addresses time series data in the data structure ``TSCDataFrame`` which subclasses from Pandas' rich data structure `DataFrame <https://pandas.pydata.org/pandas-docs/stable/reference/api/pandas.DataFrame.html>`_.
-   Internally, this is again a NumPy array, but the data frame can index time values, multiple time series and multiple features.
-The entire available time series data can then be captured in a single object with easy data slicing and dedicated time series functionality.
+   Internally, this is again a NumPy array, but a data frame can index time values, multiple time series and multiple features.
+The available time series data can then be captured in a single object with easy data slicing and dedicated time series functionality.

 * `scikit-learn <https://scikit-learn.org/stable/>`_
    All *datafold* algorithms that are part of the "machine learning pipeline" align to the scikit-learn `API <https://scikit-learn.org/stable/developers/develop.html>`_.
-   This is done by subclassing from
-   `BaseEstimator <https://scikit-learn.org/stable/modules/generated/sklearn.base.BaseEstimator.html>`_.
-   or appropriate "MixIns". *datafold* also defines own base classes that align with ``scikit-learn`` (in a duck-typing fashion) to allow passing time series data in a ``TSCDataFrame`` object.
+   This is done by deriving the models from `BaseEstimator <https://scikit-learn.org/stable/modules/generated/sklearn.base.BaseEstimator.html>`_. or appropriate MixIns. *datafold* also defines own base classes that align with ``scikit-learn`` in a duck-typing fashion to allow processing time series data in a ``TSCDataFrame`` object.

 * `SciPy <https://docs.scipy.org/doc/scipy/reference/index.html>`_
    The package is used for elementary numerical algorithms and data structures in conjunction with NumPy.
 Examples in *datafold* include the (sparse) linear least square regression, (sparse) solving for eigenpairs and sparse matrices as optional data structure for kernel matrices.

-Additional developer dependencies are in the next section.
+Additional developer dependencies are discussed in the next section.

 Contributing
 ============